PDM4AR/exercises/docs/07-optimization.md

 <details>
 <summary><b>Detailed description</b></summary>

-- The `start_crew` integer attribute specify how many people are in the crew (included the captain) at the beginning of the voyage.
+- The `optimization_cost` IntEnum attribute declares the cost you have to optimize.
-- The `islands` attribute is a tuple containing the islands' data.
-Since the islands in the tuple ar eordered based on then`id` and since each archipelago has the same amount of islands, you can use a smart indexing to access islands of the same archipelago.
+- The `start_crew` integer attribute specifies how many people are in the crew (included the captain) at the beginning of the voyage.
-- The `constraints` attribute:
+- The `islands` attribute is a tuple containing the data of all the islands.
+The islands are ordered based on their `id`.
-    - The `cost_to_optimize` attribute contains a value amon
+- The `constraints` attribute contains the following:
     - The `min_nights_individual_island` integer attribute is a constraint specifing the minimum amount of nights you have to spend in every island to get the ship fixed before departing again to a new island.
 The ocean currents are badly damaging the ship every time you set sail.
     - The `max_total_crew` and `min_total_crew` integer attributes specify the minimum and the maximum amount of people who can be in the crew at the same time.
-A small number of people are not adequate for the danger of the *Short Route*, and the ship is not big enough to host too many people.
-    - The `max_duration_individual_journey` float attribute is a constraint specifing the maximum amount of hours each voyage from one island to the next can last, otherwise the damage of the ship will be too much and it will sink.
+    - The `max_duration_individual_journey` float attribute is a constraint specifing the maximum amount of hours each voyage from one island to the next one can last.
+Treat it as a normal float value.
-    - The `max_L1_distance_individual_journey` float attribute is a constraint specifing the maximum amount of hours each voyage from one island to the next can last, otherwise the damage of the ship will be too much and it will sink.
+    - The `max_L1_distance_individual_journey` float attribute is a constraint specifing the maximum L1-norm distance length of each voyage from one island to the next one.

 </details>